 You do not need a schedule.
 Newborns cannot follow a schedule.
 Their sleep, feeding, and wake patterns shift constantly in the first twelve weeks.
 Trying to force structure onto a newborn creates stress for everyone.
 What you can do is follow their cues: watch for early tired signs like staring off, turning away from stimulation, or getting fussy, and respond.

 You do not need to put your baby down "drowsy but awake."
 This works for some babies.
 For many, it's a recipe for crying and frustration.
-If your baby falls asleep in your arms and sleeps peacefully, that is a win.
+If your baby falls asleep while rocking and sleeps peacefully in your arms, that is a win.
 Full stop.

 Focus on these things instead.
 They support your baby's development without fighting against biology.

 Build a loose rhythm, not a rigid routine.
-Feed, hold, sleep, repeat.
+Eat, play, sleep, repeat.
 The order might change.
 The timing will shift.
 That's fine.
 A gentle rhythm gives your day some shape without creating pressure.
+It’s about being in relationship with your baby, learning who they are, and what they need.
+It isn’t about forcing them into a mold of the averages.

 Keep your baby close.
 Contact napping (letting your baby nap on you) is normal, common, and not something you need to break.
-If you want to try putting your baby down, great.
-If your baby sleeps best on your chest, that's great too.
+If you want to try putting your baby down, go for it.
+If your baby sleeps best on your chest and you enjoy it, that's great too.

 Take care of yourself.
 This might be the hardest one.
 Sleep deprivation is real, and it's cumulative.
 Ask for help with specific tasks: someone to hold the baby while you shower, someone to bring food, someone to take a night shift so you can get one longer stretch.
+Someone to help you with housework.
+Take time to read, play music, or meditate on your terms.
 You cannot pour from an empty cup, and you deserve support.

 Most newborn sleep patterns, even the ones that feel brutal, are normal.
 But there are a few things worth a call to your pediatrician: if your baby is extremely difficult to wake for feedings, if they are not gaining weight, if they seem excessively fussy beyond normal newborn fussiness, or if you notice pauses in breathing during sleep.